Education - ProfessionalDoctor of Education (EdD)

-- The International English Language Testing Service (IELTS).
-Minimum acceptable score is 6.5/9 overall with no individual score less than 6.0 for consideration of direct entry.
+- The International English Language Testing Service (IELTS Academic).
+Minimum acceptable score is 7.0/9 overall with no individual score less than 6.5 for consideration of direct entry.

 - The Canadian Academic English Language Assessment (CAEL Assessment).
 Minimum acceptable score is 60.

-Applications will be reviewed as they are received.
-Applicants are encouraged to submit early.
+Since the EdD Program is highly competitive, applicants are encouraged to apply early as spaces are limited.
 Please visit Education - How to Apply for more information.

 Fields of Research